iamadithyadev/portfolio/README.md

 ## About

-I am Adithya Dev, a Computer Science Engineering student at Amrita Vishwa Vidyapeetham.
+I am Adithyadev, a Computer Science Engineering student at Amrita Vishwa Vidyapeetham.
 This portfolio is part of my learning in web development.

 ## Features